Aiamjay/CS5010-Assignments/README.md

 1. BuyGetFreeCoupon, one can buy less and get more.
 2. PercentOffCoupon, when it's 100% percentoff, it's not stackable.
 3. Add some test cases for the above two classes.

+[Oct.
+4]
+1. Finished assignment4, but still need a lot of improvement.